RubixML/ML/docs/datasets/labeled.md

 public labels() : array
 ```

-Zip the samples and labels together in a Generator:
+Zip the samples and labels together and return a Generator for the table:
 ```php
 public zip() : Generator
 ```

-Return the label at the given row offset:
+Return a single label at the given row offset:
 ```php
 public label(int $index) : mixed
 ```